7 Minute Read.

 Selling a property can be a daunting process, and if you’ve never done it before its vital that you understand how it all works.
-There are many decisions to make along the way such as which real-estate agent or vendor advocate to choose, when to sell and what method of sale will work best for your property.
+There are many decisions to make along the way such as which real-estate agent to choose, when to sell and what method of sale will work best for your property.

 Selling a house can be time sensitive so it’s important to have a plan before you start to avoid delays or extra fees.